-Chronic pain is defined as persistent, lasting pain that goes for at least twelve weeks without decease.
+Chronic pain is defined as persistent, lasting pain that lasts for at least twelve weeks without decease.
 It can make it difficult to move around as you lose flexibility, stamina, and strength.
 Common conditions linked to chronic pain include:

 Eliminating Pain in Trigger Points

 People who suffer from chronic pain often feel tight knots of muscle fiber that ache.
-These little knots are also known as “trigger points.”
+These little knots are also known as trigger points.
 Trigger points are caused by collected stress in an area.
 There are a few ways you can relieve the pain at home:

 Minimizing Chronic Pain without Medication

 Some people may suggest prescription painkillers to help relieve your chronic pain, but there are several dangers to taking pills.
 Addiction to painkillers is rampant in the United States because of prescription-happy doctors.
 If you have a tendency towards addictive behaviors, it may not be a good idea for you to start taking painkillers.
 Alternative ways to reduce pain include:

 - A 2013 Harvard study found acupuncture is a viable option for reducing chronic pain.

 - A physical therapist can help relieve pain, especially in the lower back.

 - Massage can help treat chronic pain caused by fibromyalgia and carpal tunnel syndrome.